kersplomp/rivals-mod-manager/README.md

 Please use GPT 5.5 or higher to get good results.

 Feel free to use other models and tools like GLM 5.2 and OpenCode.
-But I would personally avoid Claude, since unlike Codex CLI it is not open source!
+But I would personally avoid Claude, since unlike Codex CLI it is not open source.

-If you're a newbie to coding, I'd avoid sending a PR until you've had more experience 🙏 If you're proud of something and want to share, submit a bug report with your prompt instead of sending a PR.
+If you're a newbie to coding, I'd avoid sending a PR until you've had more experience 🙏 If you're proud of something and want to share, feel free to submit a bug report with your prompt instead of sending a PR.